Is unkempt hair, puffy eyes, or dry lips the reason you would not want someone to take a photo of you in a hospital?

-The four facilities are Aga Khan University Hospital, Nairobi Hospital, Mater Hospital and MP Shah.
+The four facilities are The Aga Khan University Hospital, The Nairobi Hospital, The Mater Hospital and MP Shah.

-Jubilee Insurance CEO Julius Kipng’etich said the beautification services will later be extended to other facilities with time.
+Jubilee Insurance Chief Executive Officer Julius Kipng’etich said the beautification services will later be extended to other facilities with time.

 He said the services will be provided on complimentary basis for those already insured.

 “This is part of humanising insurance services.
-People do not remember what you do to them at their highest, but at their lowest.
-We just want to reach out at fellow human beings at their point of need and make their recovery process less painful as possible,” said Kipng’etich during the launch held at Aga Khan Hospital yesterday.
+People do not remember what you do to them at their highest, but at their weakest.
+We just want to reach out at fellow human beings at their point of need and we want to make their recovery process as less painful as possible,” said Kipng’etich during the launch held at Aga Khan Hospital on Wednesday.

-Kipng’etich said it will not be necessarily up to the patients to decide which type of ‘pampering’ they want.
+Kipngetich said it will not be necessarily up to the patients themselves to decide which type of ‘pampering’ they want.

-Aga Khan Hospital Chief Operating Officer Shekar Iyer said the hospital has already put measures to ensure some of the beautification services will not be infectious to patients.
+Aga Khan Hospital Chief Operating Officer Shekar Iyer said the hospital has already put all measures to ensure some of the beautification services will not end up being infectious to the patients.

 Beautification that involves cutting or piercings will be restricted.

-Shekar said such services will be therapeutic to patients still recuperating before being discharged.
+Shekar said such services will be therapeutic to patients who are still recuperating before being discharged.

-“The massage services particularly will help patients with neuropathy and orthopaedic ailments,” said Shekar.
-“Our nurses will decide who will receive which beauty therapies.”
+“The massage services particularly will help patients with neuropathy and orthopaedic ailments, our nurses will decide which patients will receive which beauty therapies,” said Shekar.